MA in History

 Completion of the Graduate Student Progress System forms by both student (Progress Report) and faculty (Advisor Response) is mandatory to maintain eligibility for any form of financial aid from the department.
-Receipt of financial aid requires confirmation by a student’s advisor that s/he is making satisfactory progress.
+Receipt of financial aid requires confirmation by a student’s advisor that they are making satisfactory progress.
 No student in the program who applies for or who is seeking renewal of financial aid will be eligible for aid without a complete and up-to-date Graduate Student Progress System Report on file.

 Plans for MA Degrees: Thesis plan

 All students who wish to apply for admission to doctoral programs in history either at the University of Missouri or at other institutions must write a thesis.
 A thesis involves an original and extended analysis of an historical issue that requires substantial research.
 The topic of the thesis must be approved in advance by the student’s faculty director and the thesis committee, which is composed of the director, at least one other member of the history faculty, and one faculty member from outside the department.

 The Graduate School regulations require that there be an outside faculty person on each thesis committee.
 At the discretion of the director, additional faculty members may be added to the committee.
 The appropriate forms, signed by the advisor and the director of graduate studies, will be submitted to the Graduate School.

 Students will take HIST 8090, Thesis Research, during those semesters they are actually engaged in writing their thesis.
 N.B.: The Graduate School only permits six hours of HIST 8090 to count toward the 30 hours necessary to earn a master’s degree.
 Students should also note that hours earned in HIST 8090 do count toward the maximum of 12 hours of independent study, i.e., HIST 8085 (Problems), HIST 8089 (Research), and HIST 8090 (Thesis Research), the Graduate School will accept as credit for this degree.